andymeneely/project-timber-wolf/rules/RULES.md

 ### Phase 3.
 Roll for Security

 When all players have finished their Actions, one player rolls the four-sided security die.
-Trigger the event denoted by the number of squares away from the alert bar.
+Trigger the event by counting the number of squares from the alert bar.

 Below is the translation of the event iconography.
-(Note that these are examples - some of these events are combined on the actual alert tracker).
+(Note that these are examples - some of these events are combined on the actual alert tracker.)
 A comprehensive guide can be found on the game help titled "Security Events".

 <div class="flex-container alerts">